The 2025-2026 Test-Optional Almanac

 False.
 While more students may feel they can now apply to certain schools, that does not mean the school is going to admit more students or change their overall admissions practices.
 Indeed, since the mass move to test optional, we have seen increases in application pools at selective colleges, in some cases dramatic ones, resulting in the lowest acceptance rates in history at many schools.
 Ultimately, a selective school will remain just as selective, whether or not they require the SAT or ACT.
 In some cases, they may even become more selective, as the pool of qualified applicants expands.

-In other words, Cornell still has just as rigorous a review process as it always does; if and when a student doesn’t submit the SAT or ACT, admissions officers will simply be shifting how they weigh different components of the application and evidence of intellectual vitality.
+In other words, Boston University still has just as rigorous a review process as it always does; if and when a student doesn’t submit the SAT or ACT, admissions officers will simply be shifting how they weigh different components of the application and evidence of intellectual vitality.

 Should I apply test-optional?